 The feature lets you play audio from Amazon Music, TuneIn, iHeartRadio, Pandora, Spotify, and Sirius XM over multiple speakers.
 It even added Apple Music support last December.
 (Note: multiroom audio support only works if you’re listening to a single music stream over multiple speakers.
 If you want to listen to more than one stream over different speakers at the same time, you’ll have to use the Amazon Unlimited Family Plan.)

-To set up multiroom audio, head to settings in the Alexa app.
-Scroll down until you find Audio Groups and select Multi-Room Music.
-The app will then prompt you to create a group, making it easier to control music playback by saying things like “Alexa play music upstairs” instead of calling out individual speakers.
-Once you create your groups, setup is complete.
+To set up multiroom audio, open the Alexa app and select “Devices” from the bottom right corner.
+Tap the + icon in the top right, and select “Set Up Multi-Room Music.”
+The app will then prompt you to create a group, making it easier to control music playback by saying things like “Alexa, play music upstairs” instead of calling out individual speakers.
+Once you’ve created your group(s), add your desired devices, and the setup is complete.

-Using multiroom audio is as simple as everything else with the Echo, just say where you want the music to play.
-Saying “Play Justin Timberlake” followed by the name of your group will activate the music in your desired location, and so far it’s worked flawlessly in my testing.
+Using multiroom audio is as simple as everything else with the Echo — just say where you want the music to play.
+Saying “Play Justin Timberlake” followed by the name of your group will activate the music in your desired location, and so far, it’s worked flawlessly in my testing.

 Multiroom audio playback is available to Echo owners in the US, UK, and Germany on Echo, Echo Dot, and Echo Show devices.

 Update January 15th, 2020, 11:37PM ET: This article has been updated to include current screenshots and link names and to clarify information about the Unlimited Family Plan.